Join Rupert Parker as he takes on a photo safari in Botswana

 If you’ve never imagined yourself as a wildlife photographer, then think again.
-Pangolin Photo Safaris in Botswana not only takes you into the bush to see the animals but also supplies camera and zoom lens.
+Pangolin Photo Safari in Botswana not only takes you into the bush to see the animals but also supplies camera and zoom lens.
 And, if all that sounds a bit daunting, there are expert photographic guides to help you capture those elusive shots.

 I’m in Botswana, watching from a boat in the Chobe River.
 It’s equipped with 360-degree camera mounts and I have the big zoom lens of my Canon 80D focussed on an old battered Buffalo, busy chomping away by the water.
 He’s seemingly unaware of the two young lions, perhaps brother and sister, behind him.
 They’re gradually creeping forward, keeping low in the grass.
 It can only be a matter of time, but the light is disappearing fast.